 Once you have poured the wax mixture into the silicone mold, you will need to keep a close eye on it and check the consistency of the wax.
-You can see part of the cooling process in the pictures above.
+You can see part of the cooling process in the pictures to the left.

 You want the wax to set up to a "play-dough" consistency so it is pliable enough to insert the bamboo skewer.
 If you let the wax set up until it is completely hard, you will likely crack and break the tart when you try to insert the skewer.